picomet/picomet/README.md

 Go to [picomet.readthedocs.io](https://picomet.readthedocs.io) for getting started

 > **Tip** : Picomet isn't stable at this moment.
 Stability is expected with the 1.0.0 release.
-Remember to run `uv remove picomet --group base && uv add picomet --group base` from time to time, to get the latest features and bug fixes.
+Remember to update **picomet** from time to time, to get the latest features and bug fixes.

 ## Contribution Guideline